sheilsarda/ResearchNotes/china_supply_chains/README.md

 - Want people who are hardworking and smart, but not full of themselves
 - If you hire a racing horse, don't need to smack it to make it run fast, but if you hire a different animal (e.g. pig), no amount of smacking will make it fast
 - No asshole policy that we take very seriously

+### Attracting the Right Investors

+- Government of Singapore backed us for managing $1.3B in a joint venture, one of the earliest sovereign wealth funds
+- Expanded to Canadian Pensions, Abu Dabhi sovereign wealth fund, etc.
+- For the longest time we used to only have a dozen LPs, but now we have a 100 LPs
+- $100M to $1B check size each time
+- Our returns have motivated LPs to re-invest all the time
+- When we announced we were buying a business from Blackstone, our stock price got hammered because people thought we were making the wrong decision by buying from the smart ones (i.e. all the value had already been captured)
+	- Turned around operations
+	- Sold non-performing assets
+	- Filed for IPO, lined up other backers
+	- Turned a core investment into opportunistic returns
+	- Sold back to Blackstone for $19B